11 Easy Ideas for an Old-Fashioned Clambake

 Make the most of summer with a classic clambake.
 Just follow these simple steps to throw the best one yet.

 Summer is the time for seafood!
 Turn your get together around a bounty from the ocean into a memorable event with these easy tips.
+Don’t miss the ultimate guide to hosting your own clambake this summer.

 Can’t get enough seafood?
 Here are 50 of our most irresistible recipes.